Explainer: Plans to end cocoa deforestation face multiple hurdles

 In the past, Ivorian authorities tended to respond to encroachment on protected areas by sending agents to forcibly remove farmers and destroy their crops.

-Park authorities evicted thousands of illegal cocoa farmers from Mont Peko here in 2016, destroying cocoa trees and settlements.
+Park authorities evicted thousands of illegal cocoa farmers from Mont Peko in 2016, destroying cocoa trees and settlements.
 But no alternative livelihoods were on offer and many cocoa farmers returned afterwards.
+(See the story here)

 Farmers interviewed by Reuters in the Scio reserve said agents from Sodefor often came to remove them from the forest, but always ended up accepting bribes instead to let them stay.